copremesis/api_braintree/api.md

   concept as the rabbit hole deepens ... you can mention time sensitive complexity with performing REFUNDS .. maybe share a story but overall just inform them that

-  also mentions rescue logic ... when working through a network connection to provide informant UX when phyical connection is severed.
+  also mentions rescue logic ... when working through a network connection to provide informant UX when physical connection is severed.

-  leave some links to documentation so that the students can practice doing what we as software developers do a lot of: read documentation search for existing solutions.
+  leave some links to documentation so that the students can practice doing what we as software developers do a lot of: read documentation in search of existing solutions.